RetroNynjah/Fake6523-28/README.md

 Revision 1 is based on the obsolete, yet still available CPLD XC9572XL-10VQ64 (VQFP-64).
 I chose to replicate the output funtionality with eight bits in all ports in this version of the HDL.
 The extra bits are normally not used by the 1551 and the drive works fine without that functionality but if some third party software like a highly optimized loader would use the extra bits for anything, it feels good to have them there for compatibility.

+The firmware for Rev 1 is available in the [rev1/hdl](rev1/hdl) folder.
+There are compiled files in jed and svf formats and the source code is available as a Xilinx ISE project.

 ### Rev 2
 This was a development revision that wasn't released.